-Cisco SD-WAN for Cloud Optimization
+Cisco SD-WAN for Cloud Network Optimization

 Cisco's cloud optimization package under SD-WAN cloud networking

 As time evolved, so did traffic patterns.
 As a result, there is no longer a hard requirement to backhaul traffic to central services.
-However, due to fast-paced cloud adoption, clients and applications are no longer found in physical locations such as an office building or data center but connect from any location.
+However, due to fast-paced cloud adoption, clients and applications are no longer found in physical locations such as an office building or data centers but connect from any location.
 As a result, cloud adoption by businesses quickly outpaced SD-WAN adoption.
 As the SD-WAN adoption pace has gained momentum, IT leaders are trying to understand how to expand the WAN fabric beyond the on-premises boundary into cloud workloads.
-As a result, customers are asking, "How do we connect our locations to build a global fabric capable of being resilient, scalable, secure, and providing the same experience no matter the geographical location?"
+As a result, customers ask, "How do we connect our locations to build a global fabric capable of being resilient, scalable, secure, and providing the same experience no matter the geographical location?"

 Cisco Systems is already a leader in the SD-WAN revolution and multi-cloud strategies.
-Cisco offers SD-WAN OnRamp as part of the SD-WAN solution that simplifies and automates connecting on-premises environments into Cloud Service Providers.
+Cisco offers SD-WAN OnRamp as part of the SD-WAN solution that simplifies and automates connecting on-premises environments to Cloud Service Providers.